Merodami/pika-backend/docs/new-architecture/SCHEMA_ORGANIZATION.md

 │   │   └── queries.ts        # Shared category queries if is used on public only
 │   │   └── sorting.ts        # Shared category sorting if is used on public only
 │   │   └── relations.ts        # Shared category relations if is used on public only
+│   │   └── responses.ts        # Shared category responses if is used on public only
 │   ├── internal/
 │   │   ├── service.ts
 │   │   └── index.ts